 The menstrual cycle is the regular cycle of periods or menstruation.
 A menstrual cycle is consistent can be a good indicator that a woman’s body is functioning correctly.
 The sequence provides vital body chemicals and hormones for regulating health.
-It is also prepares a woman’s body for pregnancy.
+It is also preparing a woman’s body for pregnancy.
 The regular menstrual cycle length is 28-32 days.
 For teenagers, regular cycles range from 21-45 days.
 For adults, regular cycles range from 21-35 days.
 Carefree provides a free period calendar/period tracker tool that can help you better understand and plan for your period cycle.

 Others will experience a period that lasts from three to eight days, but the normal is between four or five days.
 Your monthly period is part of your menstrual cycle.
 Your period starts on the first day of bleeding.
 It ends the day before your next period begins.
 The average cycle is 28-32 days, but it may be shorter or longer depending on the woman.

 In their simplest forms, they can be troublesome due to heavy bleeding, mood swings, or missed periods.
-However more serious complications exist in addition to these.
+However more severe complications exist in addition to these.
 Menstrual problems that you may experience at some point, or regularly, are as follows.

 Painful Periods: A period can also be extremely painful.
 A type of pain during the menstrual period is called dysmenorrhea.
 There is underlying medical problem with this extremity of pain.
-The following are:

 Sometimes this is normal if you’ve just started a new type of birth control.
 It can also be a sign that you are pregnant.
 However, this is also a sign of pelvic inflammatory disease (PID).
 This is the result of sexually transmitted bacteria from infections like chlamydia and gonorrhea.
 It spreads to reproductive organs like your uterus, fallopian tubes,and ovaries.
 Spotting in between periods can also be a sign of cervical cancer.
 Cervical cancer causes watery and bloody vaginal discharge that might have a bad odor.
 It can also cause pelvic pain and pain during intercourse.